hoodiehq/hoodie/CONTRIBUTING.md

    it’s best to fix it yourself, you can directly commit to the author’s fork.
    Leave a comment about it so the author and others will know.
 7. Once everything looks good, add an "Approve" review.
-Don’t forget to say something nice 👏🐶💖✨
+Don’t forget to say something nice. 👏🐶💖✨
 8. If the commit messages follow [our conventions](https://conventionalcommits.org)

    1. If there is a breaking change, make sure that `BREAKING CHANGE:` with _exactly_ that spelling (incl. the ":") is in body of the according commit message.
-This is _very important_, better look twice :)
+This is _very important_, better look twice. :)
    2. Make sure there are `fix: ...` or `feat: ...` commits depending on whether a bug was fixed or a feature was added. **Gotcha:** look for spaces before the prefixes of ` fix:` and ` feat:`, these get ignored by semantic-release.
    3. Use the "Rebase and merge" button to merge the pull request.
    4. Done!
 You are awesome!
-Thanks so much for your help 🤗
+Thanks so much for your help! 🤗

-9. If the commit messages _do not_ follow our conventions
+9. If the commit messages _do not_ follow our conventions:

    1. Use the "squash and merge" button to clean up the commits and merge at the same time: ✨🎩
    2. Is there a breaking change?
 Describe it in the commit body.
 Start with _exactly_ `BREAKING CHANGE:` followed by an empty line.
 For the commit
       subject:
    3. Was a new feature added?
-Use `feat: ...` prefix in the commit subject
+Use `feat: ...` prefix in the commit subject.
    4. Was a bug fixed?
-Use `fix: ...` in the commit subject
+Use `fix: ...` in the commit subject.

 Sometimes there might be a good reason to merge changes locally.
 The process looks like this: